microy/Linux-PostInstall/ReadMe.md

 - Nano :
 	- Syntax highlighting for conf files
 - Systemd :
-	- Synchronize the local time with the french NTP servers
+	- Synchronize the local time with the NTP servers in France